SecurityTrails::Domain - Collecting domain data from SecurityTrails

 }]

-To make the "Initial text" and "Final text" options available in the Task Editor, you must activate "More options".
+To make the "Head text" and "End text" options available in the Task Editor, you need to activate "More options".

 | Parameter | Default value | Description |